dikortis/LetsTalkETC/Episodes/Episode_9.md

-there was some really good networking classes that were extremely useful and also they had a great script Oh library on which is which is they use it a dependency and they release it it has its own release cycle
+there was some really good networking classes that were extremely useful and also they had a great script Oh library on which is they use it a dependency and they release it it has its own release cycle